-We aim to fill the gap and evaluate the validity of an LLM-based chatbot's self-reported personality.
-Guided by measurement theory \cite{xiao-etal-2023-evaluating-evaluation}, we evaluated two sets of validity: Convergent and Discriminant validity, where we examined the intrinsic structure, and Criterion and Predictive validity, where we examined the extrinsic relationship with external variables.
-In particular, we looked at two external variables that are key to the ultimate goal of personality design: human perception and interaction quality.
+This study aims to fill the gap by evaluating the validity of an LLM-based chatbot's self-report personality.
+Guided by principles from classical test theory and measurement theory (e.g.,~\citealp{allen2001introduction, xiao-etal-2023-evaluating-evaluation}), we evaluated two sets of validity: Convergent and Discriminant validity, where we examined the intrinsic structure, and Criterion and Predictive validity, where we examined the extrinsic relationship with relevant variables.
+In particular, we focus on two external variables central to the ultimate goal of personality design in AI systems: human perception and interaction quality.

-In this study, we created 500 chatbots with distinct personality designs and collected their ``self-report'' personality.
-Then, we recruited 500 participants to interact with each of the chatbots to complete the designed task, give their assessment of the chatbot's personality, and rate the interaction quality.
-Figure \ref{fig:pipeline} illustrates our evaluation pipeline.
-Our findings indicate that although the results of the ``self-report'' personality scales achieve moderate Convergent and Discriminant validity, they fail to align with human perception and exhibit weak correlations with interaction quality, which suggests limited Criterion and Predictive validity.
+In this study, we created 500 chatbots, each with distinct personality designs, and collected their ``self-report'' personality.
+We recruited 500 human participants, each assigned to interact with one of the chatbots to complete a designated task, evaluate the chatbot's personality, and rate the interaction quality.
+Figure \ref{fig:pipeline} presents an overview of the evaluation pipeline.
+Our findings indicate that while the self-report personality scales demonstrate moderate Convergent and Discriminant validity, they show poor alignment with human-perceived personality scores and weak correlations with the human-rated interaction quality, suggesting limited Criterion and Predictive validity.

-Our study raises significant validity concerns regarding the use of self-report personality scales for evaluating chatbot personality design.
-We argue that to design effective personality design evaluation methods, we need to consider how a chatbot's personality manifests in its interaction with humans and ground such evaluation in downstream tasks.
-Future work should consider the rich signals encapsulated in human interaction.